donomii/ID115/README.md

 * Probe devices in parallel?
 * Notify all devices that match some criteria
 * Add more functions (camera, alarm, set time, etc)

+## Credits

+This program is a heavy modification of one of the example programs in "github.com/paypal/gatt"